dandedotdev/resume.typ/main.typ

   [
     - Engineered and maintained product detail pages across 15 regions using HTML, SCSS, and Vanilla JavaScript, with custom layouts for 4 regions to ensure consistent UX and brand integrity.
     - Developed internal web proposal prototypes using Three.js, optimizing rendering performance with models containing 300k+ faces to achieve seamless 60 fps playback.
-    - Enforced code-splitting to declutter style overrides and amplify code modularity.
     - Refactored styles with ITCSS, simplifying component design and reducing bundle size by 30%.
   ],
 )